jak-straw/stonk-face/NEXT_STEPS.md

 ### Test Frontend
 - Open: http://localhost:3000
-- Should see VideoShare interface
+- Should see StonkFace interface
 - Add a video and watch it appear

 ---